-Of the best things to do in Belgium with kids: best places to visit in Belgium with kids and family attractions you cannot miss.
+Our curated selection of the best things to do in Belgium with kids: best places to visit in Belgium with kids and family attractions you cannot miss.

-Belgium is a lovely destination for a family vacation in Europe
+Belgium is a lovely destination for a family vacation in Europe.

-Perches between France and the Netherlands and easy to reach by train, car and plane, Belgium is full of kid-friendly attractions and is an easy and pleasant place to visit with kids.
+Perched between France and the Netherlands and easy to reach by train, car and plane, Belgium is full of kid-friendly attractions and is an easy and pleasant place to visit with kids.

 Please note: this post contains affiliate links and, should you make a purchase through them, we might make a small commission at no extra cost to you.